 Register told Reuters Health that the findings are in line with previous studies showing that pharmaceutical grade Chondroitin Sulfate could significantly decrease the progression of knee osteoarthritis.

-He emphasized that pharmaceutical grade chondroitin is not the same as over-the-counter supplements, which are made differently and can not enter the joint in concentrations high enough to combat the causes of cartilage degradation and pain.
+He emphasized that pharmaceutical grade Chondroitin is not the same as over-the-counter supplements which are made differently and can not enter the joint in concentrations high enough to combat the causes of cartilage degradation and pain.

-In addition, US-based studies of chondroitin have had mixed results, Shepard said, not participating in the study.
-Some have found that supplements are as effective as ibuprofen (also an NSAID), and some have found that chondroitin sulfate is no more effective than placebo, he told Reuters Health.
+Also, Shepard told Reuters Health that US-based studies of Chondroitin had mixed results.
+Some patients have found that supplements are as effective as ibuprofen (also an NSAID), and some have found that chondroitin sulfate is not adequate.

-“I tell my patients, ‘buyer be careful,'” Shepard said in an e-mail.
-“I tell you the mixed results of chondroitin in the literature.
-I tell you to try chondroitin for a month as a test and if you like it and feel better about it, then continue to take it.”
+“I tell my patients to be careful,” Shepard said in an e-mail.
+“There are the mixed results of chondroitin in the journals.
+I advise to try chondroitin for a month as a test, and if a patient likes it and feels better, then he continues to take it.”

-The study was sponsored by IBSA Institut Biochimique SA, a pharmaceutical company based in Lugano, Switzerland, which makes the chondroitin sulfate supplements used in the test.
+The study was sponsored by IBSA Institut Biochimique SA, a pharmaceutical company based in Lugano, Switzerland, which produces the chondroitin sulfate supplements used in the test.